JRMfer/Project/PROCESS.md

 for the country (perhaps scaling not good).
 Also encountered some crashes while switching with the dropdown menus.
 Could also be because of the low speed of the internet?

+# Day 9

+Found a good scale for dataMap: its an quantile scale based on the whole dataset.
+Fixed some crashes, such as loading errors whenever the "new" dataset did not contain any data to create the charts.

+Also a different way for creating the sunburst was implemented.
+With this new method it was now possible to have linked views with the datamap and barchart and an update with the dropdown was fixed.
+The sunburst is also zoomable.

+Datamap also has an onclick function and updates the barchart with it.
+Sunburst still needs to be done.

+Also onclcik for barchart needs to be done.

+Considering to skip the line graph as this may become too much work.